-Excess sodium raises blood pressure in two ways.
+Excess sodium is a risk factor for hypertension in two ways.
 First, as all physicians are taught, it causes the kidneys to increase the amount of water in the bloodstream, which places excess pressure on blood vessel walls.
-But sodium’s other role in hypertension—the one that involves imbalances with other minerals—is largely ignored.
+But sodium’s other role ias a risk factor for hypertensioninvolves imbalances with other minerals, whichis largely ignored.

 Minerals often work in tandem in the body, and one of the most important mineral couples is sodium and potassium.
 The movement of these minerals across the cellular membranes creates an electrical “spark” that is a driving force for many of your body’s functions.

 Called the sodium-potassium pump, this electrical charge energizes another cellular mechanism, the calcium pump, which maintains the proper intracellular concentration of calcium.
-If too much calcium builds up inside arterial cells, the muscular walls of the arteries contract, restricting blood flow and increasing blood pressure.
+If too much calcium builds up inside arterial cells, the muscular walls of the arteries contract, restricting blood flow—which is a big risk factor for hypertension.